oat-sa/taohub-user-guide/User Guide 3.3/Interactions/graphic-order-interaction.md

 # Graphic Order Interaction

->The Graphic Order Interaction gives Test-takers the opportunity to demonstrate their knowledge of chronological order, orders of importance, etc. as seen on a graphic (map, photo, or other image).
+>The Graphic Order [Interaction](../appendix/glossary.md#interaction) gives [Test-takers](../appendix/glossary.md#test-taker) the opportunity to demonstrate their knowledge of chronological order, orders of importance, etc. as seen on a graphic (map, photo, or other image).

->This interaction is one of a series of *[Graphic](../appendix/glossary.md#graphic)* interactions (the others are covered in their own sections).
-All graphic interactions can be found in the Graphic Interactions menu in the Library.
+>This interaction is one of a series of [Graphic Interactions](../appendix/glossary.md#graphic-interactions) (the others are covered in their own sections).
+All graphic interactions can be found in the [Graphic Interactions Library](../appendix/glossary.md#graphic-interactions-library).

-Once you have generated a new [Item](../appendix/glossary.md#item), and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Graphic Order Interaction:
+Once you have generated a new [Item](../appendix/glossary.md#item), and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Graphic Order interaction:

-**1.** From the [Graphic Interactions library](../appendix/glossary.md#graphic-interactions-library) near the bottom of the *Interactions library* on the left, drag the *Order* icon onto the blank Item and drop it onto the [canvas](../appendix/glossary.md#canvas).
+**1.** From the Graphic Interactions library near the bottom of the *Interactions library* on the left, drag the *Order* icon onto the blank Item and drop it onto the [Canvas](../appendix/glossary.md#canvas).

 <!-- Missing Screenshot: Graphic Order Interaction -->